 Camerata Piccola presents operas in English designed especially to engage and educate children of all ages.
 Cuts in funding for the arts in New York and across the United States mean that children are missing out on an important part of their education, a piece of the puzzle which studies show pays dividends in their scholastic and professional lives.
 New Camerata Opera is committed to filling this void.
+Our roster of Camerata Piccola artists are ready to bring opera to your school, library, or local community center!

 Peter Rabbit is a rollicking, action-packed introduction to the world of classical music, featuring the timeless melodies of Gaetano Donizetti.
 About thirty minutes long, with a brief question and answer session, children learn and laugh at the same time!